How to teach times tables – Use real-world examples

 Having ‘conceptual understanding’ means we know why and how something works and not just ‘how to do it’.

-Traditionally, maths in the UK has focused upon procedures and memorisation.
+Traditionally, maths in the UK has focused on procedures and memorisation.
 This means children fail to engage in the vital processes taking place leading to both poor performance and/or a lack of appreciation of the actual mathematics.

 So, what do we mean by multiplication?
 The answer is not as simple as we might think.
 Two main structures are at work here: